Hanifff/DES/README.md

 Run the webserver:<br>
 `flask run`

-After running each part, the results folder will be updated by the file containing the answer of decryption/encryption tasks.<br>
+The results of tests will be uploaded to the results folder, which contains the answer to decryption/encryption tasks.<br>
 The cipher folder contains ciphertext files.<br>
 The static directory contains the HTML and javascript file for the front-end part of the website.<br>